TriGuez/GNLSE/README.md

 Inputs :

-* E : Matrix of complex enveloppes
+* E : Matrix of complex envelops
 * t : time vector of the simulation [s]
 * lbd : Wavelength vector of the simulation [m]
 * lambda_low : Lowest wavelength to display [m]